aws-samples/sample-RVT-S3/README.md

 In traditional storage systems with replication features, destination storage is typically read-only.
 However, [Amazon Simple Storage Service (Amazon S3) Replication](https://aws.amazon.com/s3/features/replication/) is an elastic, fully managed, low-cost feature that offers more flexibility.
 While Amazon S3 Replication rules verify that new objects in scope are replicated to one or more destination Amazon S3 buckets, permissions on these destination buckets control access in the usual manner.
 This means it's possible to delete, overwrite, or create new objects in the destination if permissions allow.
 Additionally, permanent deletions (`DeleteObjectVersion` requests) in the source bucket are not propagated, nor are some delete markers.
 These characteristics can lead to inconsistencies between source and destination buckets, creating unique challenges for maintaining data integrity and compliance.

 RVT-S3 addresses these challenges by comparing object properties across bucket pairs, and generating detailed reports on any differences.
-By validating that the current versions of objects in both locations are identical, RVT-S3 gives you confidence that your replica bucket is a true and complete copy of your source data, and helps verify your replication strategy meets both operational and compliance requirements. **It does this at a very low [cost](#charges) of approximately $0.06 per month per million objects in scope.**
+By validating that the current versions of objects in both locations are identical, RVT-S3 gives you confidence that your replica bucket is a true and complete copy of your source data, and helps verify your replication strategy meets both operational and compliance requirements. **It does this at a very low [cost](#charges) of approximately $0.06 per month per million objects in scope plus $0.06 for CloudWatch metrics.**

 **Object Comparison Logic**: RVT-S3 determines object synchronization by comparing both ETag and Last Modified Time between source and destination buckets.
 Objects are considered synchronized when they have matching object keys, identical ETags, and identical last modified timestamps.
 Objects with `PENDING` replication status are automatically excluded from reports until replication completes.